They say…

 Old school real ale drinkers associate the capital with the revered cask bitters brewed by Fuller’s and Young’s, the two independents that survived into the 1970s.
 While Young’s is no longer brewed here, Fuller’s is proud to remain a brewer, though neither can really be said to brew beers in a distinctively London style.
 Instead they reflect a general southeast English preference for relatively dry and hoppy cask bitters, doubtless influenced by the proximity of the Kentish hop gardens, and drawn without sparklers, with a low level of carbonation and a minimal head.

 can equally claim, alongside Wrecsam and Glasgow, to be one of the UK’s few genuine lager-brewing cities.
 In the 1930s, Barclay Perkins on Bankside became the first big British brewer to commit to lager production In the 1990s London was the birthplace of one of Britain’s first ‘craft lager’ breweries, Freedom, and is still the home of one of its most successful, Meantime.
-And today the city can claim to be the UK’s main centre for hop-forward US-inspired pale ales and IPAs: while a good few London don’t bother with bitter, pretty much all of them have at least one hoppy in their repertoire.
-Anyone tempted to express regret at this apparent departure from tradition should remind themselves that London originally gave the world not only porter, but too.
+And today the city can claim to be the UK’s main centre for hop-forward US-inspired pale ales and IPAs: while a good few don’t bother with bitter, pretty much all of them have at least one hoppy in their repertoire.
+Anyone tempted to express regret at this apparent departure from tradition should remind themselves that originally gave the world not only porter, but India Pale Ale too.

 8 comments to In search of the lost London beer style